 From the Lab to the Field

 In 2016 Lev and Lance started Metis Energy.
 First field trials were successful.
 Next, was to achieve production rates equivalent or better than conventional stimulation at a fraction of the cost.
 Final test was to prove the theory worked in a variety of different formations, and for both oil and gas.
-Currently 11 wells having been successfully stimulated in a variety of formations.

 - The MicroStim rig is small, nimble and low cost compared to a traditional spread